Their son died after his first day of football practice at Bucknell. They want answers.

 ‘A lot of platitudes’

-In the three months since CJ died, his parents have become detectives, trying to pinpoint the moment things went wrong.
-Nicole has spent hours online researching changes in altitude between Tampa and Lewisburg (which could have increased the risk of sickling) and studying the NCAA guidelines for sickle-cell trait.
+In the months since CJ died, his parents have become detectives, trying to pinpoint the moment things went wrong.
+Nicole Dickey has spent hours online researching changes in altitude between Tampa and Lewisburg (which could have increased the risk of sickling) and studying the NCAA guidelines for sickle-cell trait.

 The NCAA mandates testing for sickle cell trait because of a legal settlement with another grieving family, that of Dale Lloyd II, a Rice University football player who died in 2006 from acute muscle breakdown associated with sickle cell trait.

-“You can play intense sports with sickle cell trait,” said Dr. Randy Eichner, a retired professor of medicine and football team internist at the University of Oklahoma, adding that the school sent students with the trait to the NFL, where they did fine.
+“You can play intense sports with sickle cell trait,” said Randy Eichner, a retired professor of medicine and football team internist at the University of Oklahoma, adding that the school sent students with the trait to the NFL, where they did fine.

 Transitional times, like the first day of practice after a break, tend to be the most dangerous.
 The NCAA recommends that schools slowly build up the intensity of their training, and allow for rest and recovery between intense bouts of exercise.
 (Athletes without sickle cell trait can also experience muscle breakdown, though it’s unlikely to be fatal.
-In September, for example, nine members of the Tufts men’s lacrosse team were hospitalized with rhabdomyolysis after a 45-minute workout led by a NAVY seal alum).
+In September, for example, nine members of the Tufts men’s lacrosse team were hospitalized with rhabdomyolysis after a 45-minute workout led by a NAVY seal alum.)

 Coaches also should not use exercise or conditioning as punishment, according to a report on best practices that is endorsed by the National Athletic Training Association and other groups.